 Weisshorn and Bisgletscher on the right – and Matterhorn peeping from behind

 From Galenberg the trail was relatively flat, curving around the mountains, with sometimes a short climb.
 Every now and then there was a deep chasm next to the trail, which was very scary for people with vertigo like me.

 The small stream called Birchbach is a moderate stream in summer.
 But according to the bridge and the broad dry riverbed it must be quite wild in other seasons.
-Crossing this wobbly bridge I thought about the big suspension bridge which I would cross the next day.
+Crossing this wobbly bridge I thought with fear about the big suspension bridge which I would cross the next day.